 Wynn Sports Interactive (WSI) may have gotten a slow start out of the game but it has the market clout and deep financial resources to quickly close the gap with competition.

-Along with New Jersey, this new venture is also up and running in its home state of Nevada.
+Along with New Jersey, this new venture is also up and running to become a sportsbook in Nevada.
 The mobile sports betting app is called WynnBET.

-Plans are underway to enter Tennessee as the newest online sports betting market.
+Plans are underway to enter TN as the newest online sports betting market.
 This state launched on Nov.
 1.

-It also has its sights set on Virginia as the next possible state to offer legal online sports betting within its borders.
+It also has its sights set to be a Virginia sportsbook as this is the the next possible state to offer legal online sports betting within its borders.
 WSI has already secured licensing in that state for its WynnBET app.
 The target date for that launch is early 2021.

 Taking an aggressive approach to expansion, Wynn Sports Interactive plans to double its current market share by the end of next year.
 Its parent company, Wynn Resorts has already committed to invest at least $80 in the emerging US sports betting market.